vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Pancamīvrata--on Mārg. śu.
 5th at sunrise undertake the restric

-tions about vrata; an image of Lakṣmi made of gold, silver, brass, copper or wood prepared or Lakṣmi be painted on strip of cloth; worship with flowers &c. from feet to head of Lakṣmi, honour women ( whose husbands are alive ) with flowers, saffron and sweet dishes; donate a prastha of rice and vessel full of ghee with 'may the heart of Sri be pleased;" for a year with different names of Laksmi in each month; donate the image to brāhmaṇa; Bhav.
+tions about vrata; an image of Lakṣmi made of gold, silver, brass, copper or wood prepared or Lakṣmi be painted on strip of cloth; worship with flowers &c. from feet to head of Lakṣmi, honour women ( whose husbands are alive ) with flowers, saffron and sweet dishes; donate a prastha of rice and vessel full of ghee with 'may the heart of Sri be pleased;" for a year with different names of Lakṣmi in each month; donate the image to brāhmaṇa; Bhav.
 U. 37.
 38-58.

 Pañcamīvratas-KKV 87–97 (7 vratas ), HV I. 537–576 (28